celo-org/celo-composer/README.md

 npx hardhat create-account # prints a private key + account
 ```

+4. Create `packages/hardhat/.env` and paste the line containing the private key into it, so it looks something like this:

+`PRIVATE_KEY="0xba28d5cea192f121db5f1dd7f501532170bb7bb984c4d3747df3e251e529f77d"`

-4. Paste the private key in `packages/hardhat/.env` and fund the account from the faucet [here](https://celo.org/developers/faucet).
+5. Fund the account from the faucet [here](https://celo.org/developers/faucet).
 Once the account is funded, deploy the contracts with:

 ```sh
 yarn deploy
 ```

-5. In another terminal, start the frontend (React app using [Next.js](https://nextjs.org/))
+6. In another terminal, start the frontend (React app using [Next.js](https://nextjs.org/))

 Read more details about the hardhat package [here](https://github.com/celo-org/celo-composer/blob/main/packages/hardhat/README.md).